Music and more in China and Japan.

 We entered a closed-to-the-public prince’s residence in the Forbidden City.

-“Everything along the way was star-studded,” patron Jan Jentes said, “but best of all was the walk among the terracotta warriors.
+“Everything along the way was star-studded,” the late patron Jan Jentes said, “but best of all was the walk among the terracotta warriors.
 Wow!”

 “No one does a better trip,” Jan’s husband, Bill, added.